About Schmidt: Plot

-At a trailer campground, he is invited to dinner by a friendly and sympathetic couple.
-When the man goes for beer, Schmidt makes a pass at the wife, and flees in terror when she adamantly rejects him.
+At a trailer campground, he is invited to dinner by a friendly and sympathetic couple, John and Vicki Rusk.
+When John goes for beer, Schmidt makes a pass at Vicki, who tells him to leave.
 Sitting on the roof of his RV on a starry night, Schmidt forgives his departed wife for her affair, apologizing to her for his own failings.
-At that moment, he is amazed to see a bright meteor streak across the sky, taking it as a possible sign from Helen.
+At that moment, he is amazed to see a meteor streak across the sky, taking it as a possible sign from Helen.

 Feeling full of purpose and energetic renewal, Schmidt arrives in Denver, where he stays at the home of Roberta, Randall's mother.
-He is appalled by his eccentric, odd, lower-middle-class family (compared to Schmidt's as an upper middle class corporate executive) and can't dissuade Jeannie from the marriage.
+He is appalled by her eccentric, lower-middle-class family and cannot dissuade Jeannie from the marriage.
 Schmidt throws out his back after sleeping on Randall's waterbed, infuriating Jeannie.
 Roberta assures him that a soak in her hot tub will help his back, but he flees after she makes a pass at him in the tub.
 The next day, Schmidt, exhausted from a restless night, attends the wedding and delivers a kind speech at the reception, hiding his disapproval.

 On his way home, Schmidt composes a letter to Ndugu.
-He questions his life accomplishments, lamenting that he will soon be dead, that his life has made no difference to anyone, and that eventually it will be as if he has never existed at all.
+He questions his life's accomplishments, lamenting that he will soon be dead, that his life has made no difference to anyone, and that eventually it will be as if he has never existed.

 A pile of mail is waiting for him at home.
 Schmidt opens a letter from Tanzania.
-It is from a nun, who writes that Ndugu is six and unable to read and reply to Schmidt's letters on his own, but appreciates them and Schmidt's financial support very much.
-The enclosed crayon drawing, of Ndugu and Schmidt holding hands on a sunny day, moves Schmidt to tears.
+It is from a nun, who writes that Ndugu is six and unable to read and reply to Schmidt's letters on his own but appreciates them and Schmidt's financial support.
+An enclosed crayon drawing, of Ndugu and Schmidt holding hands on a sunny day, moves Schmidt to tears.